Maurice Motamed: Early life and career

+Member of Parliament

+In 2000, Motamed became most prominent as he won the Jewish seat in the Sixth Islamic Parliament, where he served as a representative for the Jewish community.
+This required him to relinquish other professional roles.

 In Parliament, he has been active in defending Jews, Christians and Zoroastrians against discrimination.
 He also played a prominent role in the efforts to alleviate the sentences against some members of the Jewish community for alleged spying or illegally trying to flee the country.
 He also served as a member of the Parliament's Energy Committee.

-In various media, Motamed has regularly expressed his support for the official positions of the Iranian government on international affairs in order to stress the national loyalty of Iranian Jews for the country, including support for Iran nuclear program (he was a member of the Majlis energy commission).
+In various media, Motamed has regularly expressed his support for the official positions of the Iranian government on international affairs, including support for Iran's nuclear program (he was a member of the Majlis energy commission).

 With regard to Holocaust denial comments made by Iran's former president Mahmoud Ahmadinejad, Motamed has expressed significant concerns, noting that "Denial of such a great historical tragedy that is connected to the Jewish community can only be considered an insult to all the world's Jewish communities."
 He also criticised Iranian television for broadcasting antisemitic programmes.
 He also added that, "The Iranian Jews have been present in this country for a long time, for some 2,700 [years].
 During these 2,700 years they have always been in full understanding with the society, they've lived in friendship and brotherhood, so therefore I don't think that bringing up such an issue could damage the Jewish community in Iran."

+Motamed was re-elected to the Seventh Islamic Parliament in 2004, continuing his work while still holding his previous roles.
+He attended numerous international conferences on interfaith dialogue, furthering his involvement in religious tolerance and diplomacy.
+Among his legislative achievements, Motamed played a key role in ratifying the law of dieh, ensuring equal monetary retribution for bodily harm or death regardless of religious affiliation, which represented a significant advancement in the protection of religious minorities' rights in Iran.
+He also helped secure annual government budgets to support the cultural, social, and religious needs of religious minorities.
+Additionally, he fought against discrimination in government employment, particularly in education, and helped ease barriers faced by religious minorities.